 However, what is frequently underestimated is the time it takes to do “everything else”.
-That is the list of things that have to be done but aren’t necessarily part of your skillset.
-For example, the administration side of things that include finance, payroll, employee sickness, and customer service.
+That is the list of things that have to be done but aren’t necessarily part of your skillset as a director.
+For example, the administration side of things which includes finance, payroll, employee sickness and customer service.

 Outsourcing these tasks allows businesses to retune their focus and get back to what’s important.
-This can increase efficiency tenfold when your expertise is spent dedicated to your craft.
+It can increase efficiency tenfold when your expertise is spent dedicated to your craft.

-For example, an outsourced premium communication provider like Cymphony can minimise phone call interruptions; meaning productivity levels increase without compromising on customer service or availability.
+For example, an outsourced communication provider like Cymphony can minimise interruptions from phone calls, meaning productivity levels can increase without compromising on customer service or availability.

-To give an idea to how outsourcing a function of your business such as telephone answering, I encourage you to read the article ‘5 ways a telephone answering service can increase your leads‘ to give you a better understanding of what premium communication services can do for your business.
+To give you an idea of how outsourcing an aspect of your business, such as telephone answering, can really help, I encourage you to read the article ‘5 ways a telephone answering service can increase your leads‘ to give you a better understanding of what premium communication services can do for your business.

-In every stage of our lives, we constantly prioritise what is important and what has to take up our precious time.
-A few minutes here and there may not seem like a lot but can add up to huge disruptions and time accumulated away from your focus every day.
+At every stage of our lives, we constantly prioritise what is important and what should take up the majority of our precious time.
+A few minutes here and there may not seem like a lot but it can add up to huge disruptions and time accumulated away from your focus, every day.

-As much as we may dream it, unfortunately, we don’t know it all.
-So why would we expect to be the expert in everything when it comes to running a business?
+As much as we might hope we do, unfortunately, we don’t know it all.
+So why would we expect to be the expert in absolutely everything when it comes to running a business?

 There are dedicated businesses across the country that are experts in what they do.
 Outsourcing is a great way to take advantage of their knowledge.